espressif/esp-idf/docs/en/api-reference/bluetooth/esp-ble-mesh.rst

 ESP-BLE-MESH
 ============

 With various features of ESP-BLE-MESH, users can create a managed flooding mesh network for several scenarios, such as lighting, sensor and etc.

 For an ESP32 to join and work on a ESP-BLE-MESH network, it must be provisioned firstly.
 By provisioning, the ESP32, as an unprovisioned device, will join the ESP-BLE-MESH network and become a ESP-BLE-MESH node, communicating with other nodes within or beyond the radio range.

-Apart from ESP-BLE-MESH nodes, inside ESP-BLE-MESH network, there is also ESP32 that works as ESP-BLE-MESH Provisioner, which could provision unprovisioned devices into ESP-BLE-MESH nodes and configure the nodes with various features.
+Apart from ESP-BLE-MESH nodes, inside ESP-BLE-MESH network, there is also ESP32 that works as ESP-BLE-MESH provisioner, which could provision unprovisioned devices into ESP-BLE-MESH nodes and configure the nodes with various features.

 For information how to start using ESP32 and ESP-BLE-MESH, please see the Section :ref:`getting-started-with-ble-mesh`.
 If you are interested in information on ESP-BLE-MESH architecture, including some details of software implementation, please see Section :doc:`../../api-guides/esp-ble-mesh/ble-mesh-architecture`.

 Application Examples and Demos
 ------------------------------